Bulldog dog breed information and advice

 Brachycephalic airway obstruction syndrome (BAOS)

-This condition is common in short nosed breeds, also known as brachycephalic breeds, such as British Bulldogs.
+This condition is common in short nosed or brachycephalic breeds.
 The nose and throat are made up of tissues; short nosed dogs have the same amount of tissue but in a smaller space.
 The tissues are squashed causing folds and wrinkles, which obstruct the airways making it difficult for them to breathe.
 First signs of the condition include noisy breathing, loud snoring, and reluctance or inability to exercise due to the increased demand for oxygen.
 Overweight dogs are more at risk of this condition.
 To treat the problem, surgical removal of some of the tissue is needed to clear the airway.

 So, is a Bulldog right for you?